 Reuters suggests this could happen in the days after:

-- In the immediate aftermath of a “leave” vote, there would likely be a negative reaction from financial markets on Friday.
+- There would likely be a negative reaction from financial markets on Friday.

-- The European Commission would convene over the weekend to discuss what’s next.
+- The European Commission would convene over the weekend to discuss what to do next.
 It would be responsible for negotiating Britain’s exit.

 - The idea is to have a basic plan in place before markets open again on Monday.

 - Then European leaders meet in Brussels on Tuesday.
-Assuming David Cameron is still prime minister by then (and a Euroskeptic coup would be hard to organize in only a few days), he should invoke Article 50 of the EU treaty and trigger a two-year divorce proceeding.
+Assuming David Cameron is still prime minister by then (and a Euroskeptic coup would be hard to organize in a few days), he should invoke Article 50 of the EU treaty and trigger a two-year divorce procedure.

-Longer term, the EU will have to fill a Britain-sized hole in its budget, Reuters warns, and reassure millions of EU citizens living in Britain and Britons on the continent of their future rights.
+Longer term, the EU will have to fill a Britain-sized hole in its budget and reassure millions of EU citizens living in Britain and Britons on the continent of their future rights.

 British lawmakers would have get started quickly on the process of transferring EU law into British law.
 The Financial Times reports that the process could be excruciating.

 Lawmakers could simply translate all EU law into British law with a single act but then what was the point of leaving?